-At least, that's what he used to do before the incident.
+At least, that’s what he used to do before the incident.
 Left behind are his widow Aynawn and two sons, Iankunn and Alliontiz in his cottage next to the forks he sawed.
 Like many other buildings around the aldeia, his cottage is built out of silver logs taken from the forks he cut down.
-Because the rods have straight edges, like planks, building with them is quite easy and many people have cut them into small bricks, rather than following or more traditional log cabin motif.
-The silver rod material is slightly magnetic, much more so when stacked together densely, so there is little need for mortar or other supports to hold the structure built from it in place.
+Because the rods have straight edges, like planks, building with them is quite easy and many people have cut them into small bricks, rather than following a more traditional log cabin motif.
+The silver rod material is slightly magnetic, much more so when stacked together densely, so there is little need for mortar or other supports to hold structures built from it in place.

-Sheriff and Mayor of the aldeia, Ardeil Asluinn, wants to see justice done and is rounding up a posse to go deal with the beast that slew poor Abroah, but isn't fool enough to go in blind and wants to speak to his widow to see if she might have any information about what happened or Abroah's final words.
+Sheriff and Mayor of the aldeia, Ardeil Asluinn, wants to see justice done and is rounding up a posse to go deal with the beast that slew poor Abroah, but isn’t fool enough to go in blind and wants to speak to his widow to see if she might have any information about what happened or Abroahs final words.

-With a posse gathered formed mostly of the strongest men and women of the aldeia and numbering less than 10 people, the sheriff wants to head on out and try and follow the trail before it goes cold.
+With a posse gathered, formed mostly of the strongest men and women of the aldeia and numbering less than 10 people, the sheriff wants to head on out and try and follow the trail before it goes cold.

-If the players have discovered anything such as what Iankunn knew, then the sheriff thinks they should split up, with the players taking the mound and the posse tracking the creature's trail.
+If the players have discovered anything such as what Iankunn knew, then the sheriff thinks they should split up, with the players taking the mound and the posse tracking the creatures trail.
 If not, the sheriff suggests they all stick together and try to track the creature.

 Tracking the creature is difficult.
-Despite it's appearance, it hasn't left any slimy trail to follow.
+Despite its appearance, it hasn’t left any slimy trail to follow.
 However, some of the animal trackers in the posse recognise some weird patterns in the dust that might have been left by tentacles.
 Tracking the beast is a level 5 task.

 The tracks lead around the village towards a series of rocky outcropping to the East, winding and skipping as if the creature jumped ahead or simply teleported somehow a short distance.

 The rocks are recognised by the posse as a dangerous place.
 Rocks like that out in the desert make perfect hiding places for cragworms (Numenera Corebook, pg.
 236) and if the players reveal any knowledge from Iankunn they may have gotten regarding a howl, this only further confirms their fears.
-Some of the posse want to turn back, saying that it must have been a cragworm that attacked Abroah, but other know that such a claim is nonsense, cragworms don't look like that and certainly wouldn't act they way it had.
+Some of the posse want to turn back, saying that it must have been a cragworm that attacked Abroah, but other know that such a claim is nonsense, cragworms don’t look like that and certainly wouldn’t act the way it had.
 Still, the posse is afraid, cragworms are dangerous animals and even with their numbers, there is a good chance a single cragworm could hurt, if not kill many of them before they could take it down.

 As the group gets closer to the rocks, a faint sobbing sound can be heard and as they round the rocks they find a woman, dirty and bloody, knelt on the ground weeping over a dead cragworm.